legend-exp/legend-pygeom-l200/src/l200geom/configs/extra_meta/README.md

     the positive x-direction
   - `tube_radius_in_mm` → radius of the tube itself
   - `length_in_mm` → length of the calibration tube below the top copper plate

+Each tube in the mapping can be `null` to indicate that this calibration system tube is not present.